joinpursuit/8.2-in-class-git-activity/sam.md

 sammmmmm
 another change
-My favorite day of the week is Saturday!!!!!!!!
+My favorite day of the week is Friday!!!!!!!!